bharathvaj-ganesan/vacate/README.md

 ### How this is better than superlogout?

 * More websites
-* Blazing fast with Vuejs
+* Blazing fast with modern Vuejs
 * Controlled logout
 * Open Source